 U.S. President Donald Trump is a superspreader of both disinformation and COVID-19.
 It is now widely understood that the event nominating Amy Coney Barrett for the Supreme Court was a superspreader event that has infected dozens of people including members of the white house and the Senate.
 Polls show that with a month to go before the election Trump trails Democratic presidential challenger Joe Biden by 16 points.
-Biden leads trump in every category except mendacity.
+Biden leads Trump in every category except mendacity.
 Research out of Cornell University indicates that Trump is the leading superspreader of misinformation.

-Researchers analyzed 38 million coronavirus related English-language articles and found that Trump is responsible for 38 percent of online covid misinformation.
+Researchers analyzed 38 million coronavirus-related English-language articles and found that Trump is responsible for 38 percent of online covid misinformation.
 As reported in the New York Times, Sarah Evanega, the director of the Cornell Alliance for Science and the Cornell study’s lead author, said Trump’s comportment is, “concerning in that there are real-world dire health implications.”

 Alongside his racism and his opposition to science, Trump’s conspiracy theories have defined his presidency.
-In advance of what is looking like a resounding electoral defeat, Trump’s most recent conspiracy theory involves the baseless claim that mail in voting is fraught with fraud.
+In advance of what is looking like a resounding electoral defeat, Trump’s most recent conspiracy theory involves the baseless claim that mail-in voting is fraught with fraud.

 We have no reason to believe that Trump’s covid diagnosis will cause him to pivot towards the facts.
 After he was informed that he had contracted the virus he continued to meet with people.
 When he was in the hospital he flouted CDC guidelines by getting into a vehicle with others to salute his supporters in a Lafayette square style public relations ploy.
 Trump’s conduct has earned disapprobation from doctors, public health experts and the secret service.

 After leaving the hospital Trump returned to the White House bringing the virus with him.
-He then proceeded to stage another bizarre photo-op removing his mask and striking a Mussolini style pose telling people not to be afraid of the virus.
+He then proceeded to stage another bizarre photo-op removing his mask and striking a Mussolini-style pose telling people not to be afraid of the virus.
 He has shown a callous disregard for the 211,000 Americans who have died from the virus and the 200,000 more that are expected to die by the end of the year.
 Not to mention the more than 7 million Americans who have been infected, many of whom are or will experience lingering aftereffects.

 Assaults on facts and reality not only jeopardize people’s lives they also threaten critical institutions.
 The system is being gamed by those who seek to subvert democracy.
-As demonstrated in 2016 State actors like Russia employ sophisticated cyberattacks that undermine democratic institutions and exacerbate divisions.
+As demonstrated in 2016 State actors like Russia employs sophisticated cyberattacks that undermine democratic institutions and exacerbate divisions.
 While divide and conquer strategies are as old as civilization, the use of artificial intelligence in social media (sometimes called computational propaganda) has amplified disinformation efforts and opened the way for miscreants like Trump.
 These efforts continue to this day, but what makes it far more dangerous is the fact that the primary locus of disinformation resides in the White House.

-Fox news has also helped to reinforce the convictions of those who have fallen victim to this president’s spin.
+Fox News has also helped to reinforce the convictions of those who have fallen victim to this president’s spin.
 This is the first time in history that a president has the fact-bending support of a major media network.
 The combination of these forces has succeeded in increasing tribalism and xenophobia by undermining individual responsibility and rationality.

 When taken as a whole it is hard not to conclude that Trump has made everything worse.
 Now more than ever we need to be clear-eyed about the need to reject this failed president not only for posterity but as a bulwark against his attempt to subvert democracy in 2020.
-Covid can be a paradigm changing tipping point and increasing interest in the facts give us reason to believe that America has reached an inflection point that will see voters hold this president accountable.
+Covid can be a paradigm-changing tipping point and increasing interest in the facts gives us reason to believe that America has reached an inflection point that will see voters hold this president accountable.

 The Sources of Disinformation and the Cognitive Biases that Fuel Climate Denial